 - Soakage tests (borehole or trial pit)

-- In situ density tests
+- In situ density tests (sand replacement method)

 - Specification compliance tests

-We regularly install and monitor gas and groundwater standpipes and piezometers.
-We also operate a range of in situ monitoring devices including intrinsically safe infra red gas analysers.
 In addition to the techniques available in house we can also advise on, and if necessary, arrange for static cone, pressuremeter or geophysical surveys to be carried out to enhance or assist in the design of conventional investigations.